sonic-net/SONiC/doc/warm-reboot/Warmboot_Manager_HLD.md

 ![alt_text](img/checkpoint.png)

-NSF Manager will send checkpoint notification to all registered components and wait for only to those components that set _checkpoint = true_ to trigger checkpointing i.e. save internal states to either the DB or persistent file system.
-NSF Manager will wait for a period of time for the components to update STATE DB with their checkpointing status.
+Warmboot Manager will send checkpoint notification to all registered components and wait for only to those components that set _checkpoint = true_ to trigger checkpointing i.e. save internal states to either the DB or persistent file system.
+Warmboot Manager will wait for a period of time for the components to update STATE DB with their checkpointing status.
 All registered components should ignore any requests after completing checkpointing because they aren't expected to receive new requests since the switch is quiescent.

 This phase is the point of no return.
 This is because some components such as Syncd will gracefully disconnect from the ASIC and exit after completing checkpointing.
 There is no way to recover from this stage unless the switch stack is rebooted.